QuantEcon/lecture-python-intro/_sources/markov_chains_I.md

 The distributions we have been studying can be viewed either

 1. as probabilities or
-1. as cross-sectional frequencies that a Law of Large Numbers leads us to anticipate for large samples.
+1. as cross-sectional frequencies that the Law of Large Numbers leads us to anticipate for large samples.

 To illustrate, recall our model of employment/unemployment dynamics for a given worker {ref}`discussed above <mc_eg1>`.